aleph2c/learning_xslt_with_python/README.md

 So, where does this leave us?

 It leaves us with a choice.
-We can take the easy path and pretend the future doesn't exist, or we can embrace the discipline.
-The explicit declarations, the rigid rules, the verbose bureaucracy—this is not the "move fast and break things" ethos of a startup.
-This is the methodical, deliberate, and slightly soul-crushing ethos of systems that have to be stable, auditable, and last for decades.
+We can take the easy path and ignore potential future challenges, or we can adopt a more disciplined approach.
+The explicit declarations, rigid rules, and added verbosity represent a shift from the "move fast and break things" ethos of startups to a methodical and deliberate style suited for systems that need to be stable, auditable, and durable over time.

 It's the mindset required for building systems where precision is valued more than convenience.
 Embrace it.
 Accept the temporary dip in productivity.
 Refactor your lxml queries with namespace maps and update your Schematron rules with ``<sch:ns>`` prefixes.
-Once you do, as you age, you'll be perfectly prepared for that nice, low-productivity job in the federal government.
 You're not just writing code anymore; you're authoring a specification.

-So we're convinced.
-We're going to eat our vegetables.
-But we're not going into this fight unarmed.
-The pain you're about to experience is the *undisciplined* pain.
-The pain of silent failures, of invisible context, of rules that make no sense.
-We've already fought that war and established a doctrine to minimize the damage.
+If you're convinced.
+We can proceed with this step.
+But we're not approaching it without preparation.
+The challenges you're about to encounter -- such as silent failures, invisible context, and rules that may seem unclear -- can be managed effectively.
+We've addressed these issues before and developed guidelines to minimize them.
 This isn't theory.
-This is our survival guide.
+This is our practical guide:

 * **LAW #1: We Abolished "Default" Namespaces.** You will see ``xmlns="urn:..."`` in examples online.
 You will be tempted to use it.
 Do not.